The Story of Three Loves: The Jealous Lover

-On an ocean liner, a passenger recognizes famed ballet creator Charles Coudray (James Mason), and asks him politely why one of his works has never been performed since its debut.
+On an ocean liner, a passenger recognizes famed ballet creator Charles Coudray, and asks him politely why one of his works was never performed after its debut.
 When Coudray remains silent, the fan leaves him alone with his thoughts, leading to a flashback.

-Ballerina Paula Woodward (Moira Shearer) auditions for Coudray.
+Ballerina Paula Woodward auditions for Coudray.
 Coudray is impressed, but then Paula collapses and has to be carried off stage.
-A doctor informs her aunt Lydia (Agnes Moorehead) that she has a heart condition that will force her to give up dancing.
+A doctor informs her aunt Lydia, who in her day had been a highly acclaimed ballerina, that Paula has a heart condition that will force her to give up dancing, if she dances again, she could die.
+Lydia is deeply saddened, and tells the doctor that Paula would have been an even greater ballerina than she.
+Paula overhears Lydia wondering aloud how she could tell Paula the terrible news.

 Some time later, Paula attends a performance of Coudray's latest ballet.
-After everyone else has left, she goes on stage and starts dancing.
-However, she is not alone.
-Coudray has been watching.
-He is dissatisfied with certain aspects of his work; from what he has seen of Paula's impromptu performance, he believes she can help him fix the defects.
+After it seems that everyone else has left, she goes on stage and dances.
+However, she is not alone, Coudray has been watching.
+He had been dissatisfied with certain aspects of his work; from what he has seen of Paula's impromptu performance, he believes she can help him fix the defects.

-At first, Paula declines his invitation to dance for him at his studio home, but eventually agrees.
-Paula lives up to Coudray's high expectations, but exhausts herself in the process.
-Coudray tenderly kisses her before she goes to change.
-She slips away and returns home to Lydia with the news of what she has done.
-But on her way upstairs, she dies, her last words a lament that she had promised Coudray that she would be with him always.
+At first, Paula declines his invitation to dance for him at his home studio, but eventually she dons a costume from his ballet and she dances.
+Paula lives up to Coudray's high expectations, but she exhausts herself in the process.
+Coudray tenderly kisses her and tells her that they will be together forever.
+She excuses herself to change, and slips away to return home to Aunt Lydia brimming with the news of what had transpired.
+But on her way upstairs, she dies, her last words recounting her promise to Coudray that she would be with him always.

 Mademoiselle

-The story then shifts to a second passenger, referred to only as Mademoiselle (Leslie Caron).
+The story then shifts to a second passenger, referred to only as Mademoiselle.
 A chance remark by a passerby about a governess triggers her flashback.